BoltzmannEntropy/QMLDocker/README.md

 On telegram: https://t.me/BoltzmannQ

 ## About
-My curiosity in quantum computing was ignited by its capabilities and the complexity of understanding it, and I was disappointed by the amount of inaccurate information being reported in the media about vendor announcements.
+I developed a docker container that provides a unified environment for my QML projects, catering to both academic and industrial use cases across different platforms.
+Although I encountered difficulties installing Qiskit and paddle-quantum on a Mac OSX with the latest M1 chip, I eventually overcame this challenge by creating an Ubuntu-based docker that supports both libraries on the M1 chip.

-To gain a more comprehensive understanding of the field, I enrolled in a graduate program (JHU) where I could combine my knowledge of AI with applied physics, quantum mechanics, and quantum computing.
-I wanted to create a single environment for my QML work on all platforms, which is why I needed this container.
-I faced challenges when trying to install the deep learning libraries Qiskit and paddle-quantum on a Mac with the new M1 chip, but eventually succeeded in creating an Ubuntu-based docker that works with both on the M1 chip.
+The primary audience for this container is students and researchers who are new to quantum computing.

 The docker also includes several QML repositories with numerous examples:
  - https://github.com/theerfan/Q/tree/master/QML%20Course (A QML course in qiskit)